Taimur-Shabbir/taimur-shabbir.github.io/_posts/2022-04-02-SQL-Ecommerce.md

 ### Interpretation & Takeaway

-Colorbuds account for 43% of all profit, which is very significant.
-If combined with Action Figures, the second highest profitable product, nearly 62% of all profit is accounted for.
+Among the 5 most profitable products, Colorbuds account for 43% of all profit, a significant amount.
+If combined with Action Figures, the second highest profitable product, nearly 62% of profit is accounted for.

+If compared to total profit across all products, Colorbuds are responsible for just over 20% of this figure.

 It may be tempting to recommend that Maven Toys should consider focusing on these two products in marketing campaigns, for example, at the expense of other products.
 However, without further information, we cannot make this recommendation.